alfiopuglisi/guietta/docs/tutorial.rst

 is generated every time the user clicks on a button or presses *Return* on an input box (later on we'll see a more comprehensive list of events.)

-*get()* returns the event name, which is the same as the name of the widget that generates it, plus an *Event* object with additional information about the event::
+*get()* blocks until an event happens.
+It returns the event name, which is the same as the name of the widget that generated it, plus an *Event* object with additional information about the event::

    name, event = gui.get()